|

 output consists of fields separated by a semicolon.
 Each

-record contains the hostname of the host where the file
+record contains the hostname of the host where the file was

-databases, and additional semicolon separated data fields
+and additional semicolon separated data fields as specified

 --dev=dev_list